zbeckz/cs396-ludobots/README.md

 # CS396 - Final Project - Scientist Option
 This code base was built For CS396 at Northwestern University.
 Its foundation was written by following the MOOC found on the subreddit r/ludobots, which includes forking the PryoSim repository https://github.com/jbongard/pyrosim.git.
 The physics is simulated using PyBullet.
-The fitness of a creature is determined by how far in the negative x direction (left and into the screen) it reaches by the end of the simulation.
 The goal of this assignment is the create and test a hypothesis regarding the evolution of these virtual creatures - this hypothesis and experiment can be found at the bottom of this page along with a short summary video.

 ### Body Generation